A Brief History Of How Racism Shaped Interstate Highways

 So I would hope that at the end of this project — at the end of this plan — as you say in five years, that race would not be a way to explain who gets the benefits and who gets the burdens.
 It would not be a way to explain who has access and who doesn't.

 Marc Rivers and Simone Popperl produced and edited the audio interview.
-Farah Eltohamy produced for the Web.
+Digital Content intern Farah Eltohamy produced for the Web.